codecasupport/playbook/docs/community.md

 # Community

-To facilitate a culture of exponential public sector digital innovation, Code CA Open Source welcomes contributions from all members of the government technology ecosystem.
+To facilitate a culture of exponential public sector digital innovation, CodeCA OpenSource welcomes contributions from all members of the government technology ecosystem.

 ## Network

-Code CA Open Source hosts an online and in person network for its community:
+CodeCA OpenSource hosts an online and in person network for its community:

 * The community can also participate and meet others through the Department of Technology’s (CDT) Digital Web Services Network Quarterly meetings.

 ## Users

-The Code CA Open Source community works to serve these core user groups:
+The CodeCA OpenSource community works to serve these core user groups:

 * The People of California, so that they receive the most efficient, effective digital government services possible.